namel3ss-Ai/namel3ss/docs/memory.md

 Studio shows a bracketless Plain view for memory traces.
 Each line uses key: value with dot notation for nested fields.
 Lists use count and indexed keys.
+Studio also shows a Memory budget section in the Traces panel.

 ## Testing approach
 - Unit tests enforce policy evaluation and conflict rules